Information for Parents

 *Food and accommodation provided by host in conjunction with Lattitude agreement.
 Some hosts in more poorly deprived areas may require extra money for food contribution (generally in Ghana and Malawi usually between £1-£10 a week).
 Volunteers made aware of situation well in advance

 **Pocket money provided by host in conjunction with Lattitude agreement.
-Available in some placements in better resourced countries such as those in Australia, New Zealand, China, Japan, Ireland, Poland and Vietnam.
+Available in placements in better resourced countries such as those in Australia, New Zealand, China, Japan, Ireland, Poland and Vietnam.
 Pocket money is not available in placements in developing countries.
 If volunteers are to receive pocket money they will be made aware in advance.
-Volunteers who receive pocket are asked not to discuss details with other volunteers.
+Volunteers who receive pocket money are asked not to discuss details with other volunteers.
 It is entirely at the discretion of the host placement and what they can afford.
 It is not a ‘payment’ or reflection of work done.

 I would just like to thank you so much for all your help and support of Joe.
 He had the most amazing experience!
 He thoroughly enjoyed everything out there and has fallen in love with Fijian culture.